Why Do Tattoos Fade?

 Lighter inks look vibrant and add life to tattoos.
 When you combine them with darker colors, they can highlight parts of the image so that it looks even more impressive.
-However, lighter inks also fade faster than their darker counterparts.
+Nonetheless, lighter inks also fade faster than their darker counterparts.
 The first to disappear is white ink, followed by yellow, then light green, then pink.

 The last colors to fade are browns, deep reds, greys, and blacks.
 These will remain visible long after the lighter shades are gone.
 On the one hand, this means you should try not to have too many light colors on your tattoo if you want it to last longer.
-On the other hand, if you want a non-permanent tattoo, you can get a white one.
+On the contrary, if you want a non-permanent tattoo, you can get a white one.

-The quality of the ink also matters.
+The quality of the ink matters.
 Not all inks are the same.
 Unfortunately, there is FDA approval for tattoo inks.
 They are unregulated, so it’s up to you and your tattoo artist to do your due diligence.